innobead/pygradle/README.md

 * Use Python pip requirements for dependency management
   * requirements.txt for compile/runtime dependencies
   * requirements-test.txt for test compile/runtime/buildtime dependencies
-* Use Python pytest library to test and do test coverage.
+* Use Python pytest library to test and do test coverage
+* Build gRPC Python client code
 * Clean up pycache files before running tests
 * Be able to publish build to PyPi repository.